petri-labs/mokita/CONTRIBUTING.md

 # Contributing

-The following information provides a set of guidelines for contributing to the Osmosis chain dev repo.
+The following information provides a set of guidelines for contributing to the Mokisis chain dev repo.
 Use your best judgment, and, if you see room for improvement, please propose changes to this document.

-The contributing guide for Osmosis explains the branching structure, how to use the SDK fork, how to make / test updates to SDK branches and how to create release notes.
+The contributing guide for Mokisis explains the branching structure, how to use the SDK fork, how to make / test updates to SDK branches and how to create release notes.

-Contributions come in the form of writing documentation, raising issues / PRs, and any other actions that help develop the Osmosis protocol documentation.
+Contributions come in the form of writing documentation, raising issues / PRs, and any other actions that help develop the Mokisis protocol documentation.

 ## First steps

 The first step is to find an issue you want to fix.
 To identify issues we think are good for first-time contributors, we add the **good first issue** label.
-[You can see a list of issues to contribute here](https://github.com/osmosis-labs/osmosis/contribute).
+[You can see a list of issues to contribute here](https://github.com/petri-labs/mokita/contribute).

-We recommend setting up your IDE as per our [recommended IDE setup](https://docs.osmosis.zone/developing/osmosis-core/ide-guide.html) before proceeding.
+We recommend setting up your IDE as per our [recommended IDE setup](https://docs.mokita.zone/developing/mokita-core/ide-guide.html) before proceeding.

-If you have a feature request, please use the [feature-request repo](https://github.com/osmosis-labs/feature-requests).
-We also welcome you to [make an issue](https://github.com/osmosis-labs/osmosis/issues/new/choose) for anything of substance, or posting an issue if you want to work on it.
+If you have a feature request, please use the [feature-request repo](https://github.com/mokita-labs/feature-requests).
+We also welcome you to [make an issue](https://github.com/petri-labs/mokita/issues/new/choose) for anything of substance, or posting an issue if you want to work on it.

 Once you find an existing issue that you want to work on or if you have a new issue to create, continue below.